 Turn right/left.

 Go straight (ahead).

-Go up/down.
-Pl Cit & the corner.
-Ministry of the chien 2022 - 1444
+Go to the corner.

+Take the .

 - Model a conversation with a volunteer.
 Ask: How do I get to your house from ?
 Elicit the directions from the student.
 If students don't feel comfortable giving directions to their house, tell them it is OK to choose a different location, for example, the school. - Put students in pairs to practice.
 They should take turns asking for and giving the directions to their home or another location. - Ask two or three pairs to act out their conversations for the class.
 Ask the class if the directions are accurate and easy to follow.